Oyster Reefs in Georgia

 However, their importance has declined since the 1930s because of overharvesting, and the industry serves only as a supplemental fishery resource today.
 Since the decline, there have been changes in the total area and decreases in total acreage of reefs, which is due to a variety of factors.

-However, oyster reef restoration initiatives by the UGA Marine Extension and Georgia Sea Grant have successfully improved water quality and marine health in designated areas.
+However, oyster reef restoration initiatives by Marine Extension and Georgia Sea Grant are successfully improving water quality and fish habitat.

 Importance of Reefs